-introducing foster wales:
+introducing foster wales

-local authorities come together to boost number of foster carers in wales
+local authority fostering come together in wales

 Local Authority fostering services in Wales have today joined forces to become ‘Foster Wales’ as our teams across the nation will combine their efforts and expertise to significantly increase the number and diversity of Local Authority foster carers.